mfouesneau/online-dot/README.md

 # onlinedot
 A dot command line replacement wrapping graphviz.glitch.me online service

 It is sometimes difficult or expensive to install graphviz libraries.
 This small tool offers a replacement that can be used with python-graphviz to generate diagrams.
-All you need to do is to set this file on the system path.
+All you need to do is to install this package which will provide you with a `dot` command line tool.

 This is based on [graphviz.glitch.me](https://graphviz.glitch.me) by @olragon.